cozy/cozy.github.io/src/dev/konnector.md

 HTTP/2.0 422 No Reason Phrase
 ```

-Do the same with valid crendentials.
+Do the same with valid credentials.

 ```http
 HTTP/2.0 200 OK